Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Place butter, sugar, and vanilla in a large bowl.
 Beat with mixer until smooth and fluffy.
-Stir in flour; continue to beat with mixer until dough comes together.
+Stir in flour; continue to beat with the mixer until dough comes together.

-- Divide dough into thirds.
+- Divide the dough into thirds.
 On a lightly floured surface, form each piece of dough into a log 9 inches long and 1-inch thick.

 - Place logs of dough 3 inches apart on the prepared baking sheet.

 - Press your finger into the dough to make 1/2-inch-wide indentations at 1-inch intervals along each log.

 - Spoon 1/4 teaspoon of jam into each indentation.

-- Bake in preheated oven until edges are lightly browned, about 12 to 15 minutes.
+- Bake in the preheated oven until edges are lightly browned, about 12 to 15 minutes.